 "Greensboro Day School offered early childhood classes that were exceptional with seasoned teachers and small class sizes.
 The GDS community welcomed our son with school wide events -- art shows, plays, festivals, and made the transition to "big school" a seamless process.
 Greensboro Day School teaches to each child in small groups and to their specific learning level, whether they excel in reading or math your child will feel progress while being challenged.
 Our child's focus and confidence has grown through the wonderful Suzuki violin program which is taught at the school by talented teachers who are true musicians.
 The joy of learning and growth is easy to find in every classroom at Greensboro Day School!"
 Rebecca Coltrane, parent of Chasen '28.

 "The academic rigor of Greensboro Day School has prepared me well for college."
 Cannon Robinson, GDS Class of 2017, University of Virginia '21.

 “GDS has given our son the confidence of making positive decisions that will not only

 impact his life now, but in the future.”
 Robin and Morris and Jeffreys

 , parents of Matt ‘21.

 “We enrolled 2 of our 3 daughters last year at GDS.
 Because of their experience we brought our 3rd daughter this year.
-She had attended one of the Guilford County public high schools.
 After only one week of class, she loves it!
 She told me last night how different the teachers are at GDS and how much they care.
-She says “the students want to learn!”
-She then said “Students just do not understand what they are missing by not being here at Greensboro Day School.”
-David Wyrick, parent of Katherine '20, Caroline '21, and LIz '25.
+She said that “the students want to learn and other kids just do not understand what they're missing by not being here at Greensboro Day School.”
+David Wyrick, parent of Katherine '20, Caroline '21, and Liz '25.

 "The main difference between high school and college is the amount of independent study that is expected at college.
 I feel very prepared for that because of my GDS background."
 Grace Sherrill, GDS Class of 2016, Dartmouth College.